avast/android-butterknife-zelezny/README.md

 - make sure you stick to [our coding style](/code-formatting-config.xml).
 - follow [Getting Started with Plugin Development](http://confluence.jetbrains.com/display/IDEADEV/Getting+Started+with+Plugin+Development)
 - make sure you have Java 6 installed if you want to publish it in the plugin repository
-- initial project setup might be tricky (like editing iml files manually), don't hesitate to contact [@destil](http://github.com/destil) if you run into troubles.

 ## Common issue: The plugin is not working after I updated to new Android Studio
 - AS promts you to update plugins after update, you need to update them before using
 - Make sure you have Butterknife on your classpath
-- Make sure that your cursor is on layout file in Activity on Fragment
+- Make sure that your cursor is placed on a layout ID in a class having one of these types: Activity, Fragment, custom View or Adapter

 ## Why 'Zelezny'?